JaroslawBolejko/JavaScript/DropDownJquery/README.md

-DropDown list show and hide written with Jquery.
+DropDown list show and hide written with JQuery.
 Excersie from CodeCademy